SagaeHaruki/3D-GameScripts/README.md

 - If Some Objects can be added here then i will also publicly allow anyone to use it.
 - This is using a Unity Editor version of (2021.3.23f1).
+- Every 2 months, This repository will have a code cleanup.

 <h1>Future plans:</h1>